DataDog/documentation/content/en/integrations/guide/oracle-check-upgrade-7.53.0.md

 ---
-title: Oracle Integration in Agent 7.53.0
+title: Configuring the Oracle Integration in Agent 7.53.0+
 kind: guide
 ---

 The [Oracle integration][3] is completely rewritten in [Agent release][2] `7.53.0`.
 This guide describes how to properly configure the new Oracle check.

-# What has changed?
+## What has changed?

-- The new check doesn't require any external clients such as Oracle JDBC drivers.
+- The new check doesn't require any external clients, such as Oracle JDBC drivers.
 The `jdbc` related parameters are ignored in the new check.

 - The new Oracle check emits the same [metrics][1] as the deprecated Oracle integration.